 To confront the climate crisis and meaningfully reduce emissions, the EU must explore replacing EU-ETS with a fee-and-dividend approach.
-This would consist of a rising pan-European carbon fee (or tax) with the revenue redistributed to citizens as part of a citizen's dividend.
-A carbon fee is the most efficient and cost-effective127 way to shift demand to green technology.
-Coupled with the dividend, it also makes for the most economically just approach.
+This would consist of a rising pan-European carbon fee (or tax) with the revenue redistributed as part of a public dividend.
+There is broad consensus among economists that a carbon fee is the most efficient and cost-effective154 way to shift demand to green technology.